iCliniq Logo

 These medications will relieve it in 10 days.

 I hope this solves your problems, but I suggest you send a radiograph in the follow-up.
-Or if not possible, then go to an endodontist to address the cause, as decayed tooth which is the main source of your problem.
+If this is not possible, then go to an endodontist to address the cause, as a decayed tooth is the main source of your problem.

 Thank you.